Nomination Criteria for Kathryn R. Mahaffey Lifetime Achievement Award in Mercury Research

-The organizing committee for the 13th International Conference on Mercury as a Global Pollutant (ICMGP) have accepted nominations for the Kathryn R. Mahaffey Lifetime Achievement Award in Mercury Research.
+The organizing committee for the 14th International Conference on Mercury as a Global Pollutant (ICMGP) to be held September 2019 in Krakow Poland is now accepting nominations for the Kathryn R. Mahaffey Lifetime Achievement Award in Mercury Research.
 This award was established in 2011 to celebrate and recognize select individuals who have made extraordinary lifetime achievements in mercury research, mentoring, and/or contributions to governmental policy and public outreach.

 Dr. Kathryn R. Mahaffey passed away in 2009.
 Her career embodied all that this award is meant to honor: scholarly research on global mercury issues that met the highest scientific standards, greatly enhanced understanding of mercury as a pollutant, and support of public health protection globally.
 Dr. Mahaffey was a prolific writer, including the scientific literature, but also understood the importance of dissemination of her work to the broader global community of non-governmental organizations, regulators and the general public.
 She was a model for scientific integrity, reporting her scientific findings even when the results were unpopular.
 Those who worked with Dr. Mahaffey knew her as thoughtful and kind as well as someone with great intellect and tenacity.

 In keeping with the tradition of prior conferences, the recipient of the 5rd Kathryn R. Mahaffey Lifetime Achievement Award in Mercury Research will be announced and celebrated at the 14th ICMGP in Krakow, Poland in September 2019.
 The awardee will have the opportunity to make a brief statement and will receive a handcrafted crystal lifetime achievement award that is transferred between award recipients at each conference as well as an award from the host country as a keepsake.
 The conference organizers will provide complimentary registration and reimburse the awardee for the costs of travel to the conference.